eeariass/eeariass.github.io/_posts/2021-09-3-what-makes-an-abr-an-abr.md

 <no output>
 ```

-The issue is quite clear, vMX4 is competing for the election of the NSSA translator, since it consider itself as an ABR and it has the highest router-ID it wins the election and vMX2 and vMX3 don’t see the route coming from the NSSA.
+The issue is quite clear, vMX4 is competing for the election of the NSSA translator, since it consider itself as an ABR and it has the highest router-ID it wins the election, effectively disallowing vMX2 and vMX3 from translating Type-7 to Type-5 LSAs.
+Note that this is a behavior we would never see in `IOS`, since as mentioned earlier `IOS` will only set the Border bit when a router is attached between area 0 and any other area.
 We can fix this by setting the router-ID in vMX4 to be lower than vMX2 and vMX3.

 ```perl